Table of Contents

 We can then click and drag this formula down to each remaining cell in column B:

-Column B contains the text between the strings “ran” and “miles” for each corresponding cell in column A.
+Column B contains the text between the strings “ran” and “miles” for each corresponding cell in column A. This outcome clearly validates the formula’s effectiveness in isolating the dynamic data (the distance numbers) from the static descriptive text surrounding it, confirming the utility of Regular Expressions in data cleaning tasks.

-Example 2: Extract Text Between Parentheses
+Example 2: Extracting Text Between Parentheses

 We can type the following formula into cell B2 to extract the text in cell A2 between the parentheses: